 English is the official language.

 If not included in the bill, a 15 percent tip is generally expected at restaurants and hotels.
 Taxi drivers are usually tipped 10 percent, and all Bermuda hotels add a hotel tax of 10 percent to the bill at check-out.

 Bermuda is relatively crime-free but visitors should exercise the necessary precautions to safeguard personal possessions.
 Care should be taken after dark, avoiding quieter, poorly lit streets in particular.
-The use of date rape drugs is on the increase.
 Hurricane season normally runs from June to November.

 As a general rule, dress conservatively.
 Bathing suits are acceptable only on the beach, and it is considered an offence to appear in public without a shirt.
 Casual sportswear can be worn in restaurants during the day, but in the evening men should dress more formally with slacks and a shirt.
 Good manners are expected, and asking a question without first offering a proper greeting is considered extremely rude.
 Nude or semi-nude bathing is not permitted in Bermuda.

 Bermuda's economy is dominated by tourism and international financial services.
 Business etiquette is conservative, and businessmen and women should stick to formal dress or lightweight suits.
 For meetings, punctuality is important, people are greeted with handshakes, and business cards are exchanged.
 Business hours are generally 9am to 5pm Monday to Friday.

 The international access code for Bermuda is +1, in common with the US, Canada and most of the Caribbean, followed by 441.
 The outgoing code is 011 followed by the relevant country code (e.g. 01144 for the United Kingdom); no outgoing code is needed to call the US.
 Mobile phones operate on a GSM 1900 network.
 Free wifi is widely available in restaurants, pubs and other tourist areas.